 List MUST be NON-TOXIC.
 All materials brought onto the Penland campus

-must be in its proprietary (original) packaging.
+must be in their proprietary (original) packaging.

 Please refer to the Student Materials List for specifics about materials needed for the class.

-In order to reduce waste, paper towels are NOT provided by the Studio, so please plan to bring 3-4 cotton towels for your personal use.
+In order to reduce waste, paper towels are NOT provided by the studio, so please plan to bring 3-4 cotton towels for your personal use.
 If you feel the need to use paper towels, please bring enough rolls for the duration of your session.
 Paper towels are available for purchase in the School Store also.

-The studio may stock a small selection of materials based on instructorsí requests.
+The studio may stock a small selection of materials based on instructors’ requests.
 Such requested resale items are sold through the Drawing and Painting Studio by the studio assistant during scheduled times.
 Please refer to the Student Materials List for specifics on materials needed for your class.

-The Drawing and Painting Studio is located in the old Wood studio next to the Northlight building.
+The Drawing and Painting Studio is located in the old Wood Studio next to the Northlight building.
 Weather permitting, the class may extend itself out on the Northlight porch.
 The overhead lighting is full-spectrum fluorescent.
 The building is heated but not air-conditioned.

 You may want to bring a small, portable fan with you.
-The studio has a double-tub utility sink.

 Smoking is not permitted in or directly near the building; an uncovered picnic table near the studio is the closest designated smoking area.

-Students are welcome to bring favorite personal hand tools, lighting, and/ or seating for use in the studio.
+Students are welcome to bring favorite personal hand tools, lighting, and/or seating for use in the studio.

-A Hazardous Waste Station is also in the studio for disposal of spent solvents/ chemicals and solvent rags.
+A Hazardous Waste Station is also in the studio for disposal of spent solvents/chemicals and solvent rags.
 A spill kit is provided in case of small spills of caustic, flammable, or corrosive materials.